 The accessibility legislation includes specific requirements for hotels.
 Millions of people visit Ontario every year.
 It's extremely important for the tourism sector to lead the way in accessibility.
 Our "GAP" package, (Guest Accessibility Package), is a customized and powerful tool which enables guests with disabilities to access the goods and services of a hotel independently and with dignity.
 The Chelsea Hotel Toronto is the first hotel to offer this very unique program to its guests.
 Contact us today to find out how we are Closing the GAP one hotel at a time.

 Compliance with the AODA and true accessibility are two very different things.
-At Accessibility Professionals of Ontario, we have developed assessment strategies for all types of businesses to identify strengths, areas to improve and methods to insure success in order to attract new business and increase your bottom line.
+At Canadian Accessibility Professionals, we have developed assessment strategies for all types of businesses to identify strengths, areas to improve and methods to insure success in order to attract new business and increase your bottom line.
 We customize the plan to involve only those components which make sense for your business.
 These could include: